noaboa07/StreamCity-iOS-App/README.md

 Required Feature: Users can search for streamers, games, or from various categories to find content of interest.

 **Settings Screen**
-Required Feature: Users can adjust notification preferences and customize app settings.
+Required Feature: Users can adjust & customize app settings.

 **Community Screen**
 Optional Feature: Users can interact and engage with other users to converse about streamer-related content.